 “Nice pants, who makes those?”

 Zack was the first in our group to start wearing them this winter as far as I can tell, though Chase notes he’s been wearing these for years.
-The answer to the question — Wrangler — is just as surprising as the fact that these pants are available at Target stores and online for about $27.
+The answer to the question — Wrangler — is just as surprising as the fact that these mountain bike pants are available at Target stores and online for about $27.
 Chris got them next, and I had to see what the fuss was about for myself.

 Wrangler ATG Synthetic pants